 If a customer has left your website without checking out the item in their cart, it is important not to miss the chance to help customers return to it and make those purchases.
 After all, we have recently seen a 8% sales uplift on average for clients using just cart recovery campaigns.
 However, just having a cart recovery campaign in place is not enough.
 The emails you send must work well with your website.
 In other words, your customer should be able to recover everything they left in their cart by clicking the link in the email without having to go searching for the products again.

 Step 5: Cross-channel social media

 Depending on your target customers, social media is likely to be an important channel to engage with.
-It’s crucial to show relevant advertising on these channels to new customers - and to make sure that they link back to the relevant pages, smoothing out that buying experience for customers.
+It's crucial to show relevant advertising on these channels to new customers, and personalize content based on data for old customers - and to make sure that they link back to the relevant pages, smoothing out that buying experience for customers.
 Any coupons or recommendations clicked on should link them back to a page with the same information.